 I died knowing that I was loved by God as if I were His only child.
 I died knowing that my life was important to Him.
 I died without fear or regret.
 I knew that my eternal future was secure in the hands of the one that created me.
 I died accepting whatever gift of time on this earth I had knowing that each day was just that – a gift to use wisely.
 I died so grateful to have met so many gifted and good souls – angels sent to guide me on my way.
 I died with a prayer of thanks on my lips for the life I had, the great love with which I was blessed, and the joy I was given.
 I died knowing that I would be born again into the peace and communion for which I had been created.
 Finally, I died knowing that you would be with me too someday.
 Regardless of what you may believe, or think you believe now, God has a plan for you, too.
 And, God’s plan is not something that can be dismissed, not even by our own ignorant beliefs.
 I died knowing that God’s love for you is relentless, whether you feel likewise or not.
-I died knowing you are saved as much as I. I died at peace.
+I died knowing your salvation is promised just like mine if you only accept it.
+I died at peace.

 So, weep if you must, but don’t weep hard and don’t weep long, and don’t weep just yet – because I’m still here!
 Ha!

 Don’t be dismayed at good-byes…..A farewell is necessary before you can meet again…..And meeting again, after moments or lifetimes, is certain for those who are friends…..Richard Bach